MicrosoftDocs/customer-insights/ci-docs/export-snapchat.md

 ---
-title: "Export Customer Insights data to Snapchat"
+title: "Export segments to Snapchat"
 description: "Learn how to configure the connection and export to Snapchat." ms.date: 06/08/2022 ms.reviewer: mhart